ChuanMeng/QPP4CS/README.md

 # QPP4CS

 This is the repository for the paper **Performance Prediction for Conversational Search Using Perplexities of Query Rewrites**.
-In order to replicate the results reported in the paper, please follow the following six steps:
+In order to replicate the results in the paper, kindly adhere to the subsequent steps:
 - [Prerequisites](#Prerequisites)
 - [Precomputation](#Precomputation)
 - [Run Baselines](#Run-Baselines)